 You can’t chew gum in the pulpit, smoke a cigarette, or bring your coffee in with you.
 You can’t preach in your pajamas or lead a worship service in your swimsuit.

 But you knew that.

-However, some pastors do things every bit as silly as this, and as counter-productive, we must say.
+However, sometimes we pastors do things every bit as silly as this, and as counter-productive.

-But we’re talking about things no right-thinking, mature and responsible pastor should attempt to do from the Lord’s sacred place of leadership in His church.
+But we’re talking about things no right-thinking godly pastor should attempt to do from the Lord’s sacred place of leadership in His church.

 1. He cannot recommend a book which has questionable material in it nor condemn a book he has not read.